biocypher/biochatter/docs/vignette-custom-bclight-advanced.md

 which has multiple interdependent projects, each of which is pursued by a small team of junior and senior researchers.
-To enhance productivity and communication, it could be beneficial to have a tool that takes away some of the burden of project management.
+To enhance productivity and communication, it could be beneficial to have a tool that takes away some of the burden of project management, to increase the available "thinking time" for the scientists (for further reading, refer to [this article](https://www.nature.com/articles/d41586-024-02381-x)).
 In the context of our work, there are two components we see as essential: data management (FAIR and transparent) and simple interfaces (driven by conversational AI).
 Naturally, we will be using BioCypher and BioChatter for these two components.

 We will use a GitHub Project board ([here](https://github.com/orgs/biocypher/projects/6/views/1)) as the "ground